etscrivner/turkleton/README.rst

        for image_url in all_image_urls:
           MyTask.create_and_upload(image_url=image_url, first_guess='29')

+Every task you upload within the context will be automatically given the specified batch id.

 Downloading The Results
 ^^^^^^^^^^^^^^^^^^^^^^^

-To download results for a HIT you first need to define an assignment.
-The assignment defines what values are expected and their types.
-These are used to automatically parse answers to the various questions:
+When you want to download your results you'll need to define an assignment.
+The assignment defines the types of values you expect to get.
+These are used to automatically parse and type cast your answers so you can just deal with evaluating the results.

+You can define a simple task for categorizing an image as follows:

 .. code-block:: python